Notorious-AFK/TripwirePi/README.md

 Do not directly copy the examples provided below as this would lead back to this project site revealing the device as a honeypot.
 The examples are provided in order to guide the installing party to best possibly decieve an attacker into triggering the device, therefore the following configuration are vital to the devices functionality.

+## 2. Requirements before installing
+ * Installed Raspbian OS on device
+ * Changed password to unique and secure

-## 2. Hostname and deceptive logistics
+## 3. Hostname and deceptive logistics
 A common indication of device purpose in any corporate network is matching the corporate naming scheme used by adjacent devices and naming the fake service provided by the honeypot.
 Use your own corporate naming scheme.

 The naming scheme could be for example: